Lai-Chun-Yin/canvas/README.md

 redo by shashank singh from the Noun Project
 Trash by Anusha Narvekar from the Noun Project
 Resize by Deemak Daksina from the Noun Project

+Fonts:
+"VTC All Skratched Up One Font" by Larry E. Yerkes,Vigilante Typeface Corporation,WolfBainx and Associates.
+"KG Tangled Up In You" by Kimberly Geswein.